 The construction and expansion of the current Sellafield nuclear licensed site, commencing in the early 1940s, represents the most significant industrial development in the vicinity of the site.
 The Sellafield facility was originally developed as a Royal Ordnance Factory during World War 2, responsible for the production of Trinitrotoluene (TNT) and ammunitions.
 Subsequently, the focus turned to the development of atomic weapons, the production of civil nuclear power, the reprocessing and management of nuclear waste, and ultimately working towards decommissioning of the legacy structures and facilities.
-The Sellafield facility is currently operated by Sellafield Limited, and is located approximately 170 m east of the site.
+The Sellafield facility is located approximately 195 m east of the site.

-An area of very wet, low lying peat bog labelled as Sellafield Tarn is identified on historical mapping. east of the site.
-Sellafield Limited has provided evidence which indicates that this area was used to place demolition waste from the demolition of the Royal Ordnance Factory (located on the current Sellafield site) between 1946-1948.
-The aerial photographs record the placement of demolition waste into the Sellafield Tarn between 1948 and 1951, after which two sports pitches are marked on the Tarn area, with the rest becoming heavily vegetated.
-Information provided by Sellafield suggests that the predominant demolition waste materials are likely to include broken concrete and bricks, asphalt and ACMs.
-Data provided by Sellafield also suggests that controls were put in place to ensure that significant (e.g. detonable) volumes of free TNT, its constituents, or its degradation products were not disposed of in Sellafield Tarn, however there is potential that some of the demolition material deposited in the Tarn is contaminated with these substances.
-There is no record indicating that any radiological waste from the subsequent usage of the Sellafield facility as a nuclear licensed site was deposited at the Tarn.
+An area of very wet, low lying peat bog labelled as Sellafield Tarn is identified on historical mapping, approximately 38 m east of the site.
+Sellafield has provided evidence which indicates that this area was used to place demolition waste from the demolition of the former Royal Ordnance Factory (located on the current Sellafield site) between 1946-1948.
+Aerial photographs record the placement of demolition waste into the Sellafield Tarn between 1948 and 1951, after which two sports pitches were created on the Tarn area, with the rest becoming heavily vegetated.
+It has been suggested by Sellafield that the predominant demolition waste materials are likely to comprise broken concrete and bricks, asphalt and asbestos containing materials (ACMs).
+Some evidence suggests that controls were put in place to ensure that significant (e.g. detonable) volumes of free TNT, its constituents, or its degradation products were not disposed of in Sellafield Tarn, however there is potential that some of the demolition material deposited in the Tarn was contaminated with these substances.
+Sellafield has advised that there is no record which indicates any radiological waste from the subsequent usage of the Sellafield site as a nuclear licensed site, was deposited at the Tarn.